-I love both breeds and the crosses of these two breeds which I have met are stunning fun dogs which, if I lived in town, I would be proud to own as my companions.
+I love both breeds and the crosses of these two breeds which I have met are stunning fun dogs which make ideal companions.

 Within the Border collie breed, my ASTRA lines, have led the way on health testing, recording and puppy rearing methods,

 we will do no less with our Border Colloodles.